Hochschild cohomology of generalised Grassmannians: Vanishing for cominuscule and (co)adjoint varieties

-The setup for \cref{proposition:vanishing-for-summands-adjoint-case} carries over as follows: taking any filtration of $\tangent_{G/P}$ with completely reducible associated graded (e.g.~the Jordan-H\"older filtration, or a suitable generalisation of Konno's filtration) the only modification to the preliminary lemmas in \cref{subsection:partial-flag-varieties} is in the proof and statement of \cref{lemma:need-to-find-another-good-name} where the condition needs to hold for both~$\alpha_1$ and~$\alpha_n$.
+The setup for \cref{proposition:vanishing-for-summands-adjoint-case} carries over as follows: taking any filtration of $\tangent_{G/P}$ with completely reducible associated graded (e.g.~the Jordan-H\"older filtration, or a suitable generalisation of Konno's filtration) we again apply \cref{lemma:new-lemma-on-weights}~\cref{enumerate:weights-5} and need to show